St Cuthbert's Way Walk

 Harestanes to Yetholm - a challenging section taking you to the highest and midway point of the route at the summit of Wideopen Hill.
 The section also passes through Cessford Moor and past Cessford Castle before reaching Town Yetholm on Bowmont Water.

 Yetholm to Wooler - a wide open section which takes you into Northumberland National Park and has terrific views of the Cheviot Hills.
 You'll climb Yeavering Bell hill near Wooler where you can find the largest Iron Age hillfort in the region.
+There's also some attractive woodland at Wooler Common and views of Humbleton Hill where there is another hillfort to see.

 The walk is waymarked with a cross on a white disc.